The Foreign and Commonwealth Office (FCO) advise against all travel to:

 Chad has cancelled all incoming flights from or via countries affected by Ebola, including Nigeria, as a prevention measure against the spread of Ebola to Chad.
 Chad has also cancelled all flights from or via Ghana.
 Contact your airline or travel company to check whether your flights have been affected.

 Since the beginning of November 2014 there has been a severe shortage of fuel in the capital, N’Djamena, resulting in riots and demonstrations.
 You should avoid large gatherings and keep informed on developments through local media.

 There is a general threat from terrorism.
 Attacks could be indiscriminate, including in places frequented by expatriates and foreign travellers.
 There is a threat of retaliatory attacks following the French intervention in Mali.
 See Terrorism.

 There is no British Embassy in Chad.
-In an emergency, you can get consular assistance from the Honorary Consul in N’Djamena, N’Djamena, Chad.
-Tel: +235 90546447 (during working hours), Email: email@example.com or the British High Commission in Yaoundé, Cameroon.
+If you need consular assistance you should contact the British High Commission in Yaoundé, Cameroon.